ocean-data-factory-sweden/kso/README.md

-# KSO - Data management
+# KSO - Object Detection

 The Koster Seafloor Observatory is an open-source, citizen science and machine learning approach to analyse subsea movies.